I. Library Card Eligibility

 XI.
 Lost or Damaged Items

 - An item more than 28 days overdue is considered lost, and the cardholder must either return the item and pay the overdue fine or pay to replace the item.
-Charges for individual lost or damaged items must be paid in full.

 - Damage to material beyond normal wear and tear is the responsibility of the cardholder.
 Replacement charges are assessed for damaged items.

 - Replacement copies of material purchased by the customer will not be accepted for lost or damaged items.

 - All cardholders must pay for lost or damaged material regardless of the fine exempt status of the item or the borrower.